ISO Automation: Workflows to Improve Internal Control Systems

 3. Policies and Procedures Authoring

-In many enterprises, procedures are impeded by lack of proper policy authoring and chaotic documentation.
+In many enterprises, procedures are impeded by a lack of proper policy authoring and chaotic documentation.

 Automating policies and procedures authoring workflow enables a company to facilitate this process dynamically, along with the authoring and approving chain, from Human Resources, Legal, Compliance, Operations, and other departments.